ManAlarFor/JS-Basics_DWEC/README.md

 <h2>First and Second example</h2>

 This page contains a button which, when pressed, changes the text below, saying that it's the exercise's solution.
 It works in a refactored way, which makes it easier to reuse the code in the future.
+It is possible to go back to the main page with the arrow displayed next to the title.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Esta página contiene un botón, que cuando es pulsado, cambia el texto inferior, sustituyéndolo por uno que dice que es la solución de este ejercicio.
 Es un código refactorizado que facilita su utilización en el futuro.
+Se puede volver a la página inicial pulsando la flecha que aparece al lado del título.

 <img src="./img/exercise1.png">